GKingsbury/kingsbury.io/docs/index.md

 actionLink: /about/index
 features:
   - title: Simplicity
     details: Why make software more complex than it needs to be?
-I find the best tools for the job to keep development time and maintence minial.
+I find the best tools for the job to keep development time and maintence minimal.
   - title: Quality
     details: I take pride in my work.
 I believe in building and delivering only high quality software.
   - title: Utility